Hand-held Calculators

 Scientific, using Reverse Polish Notation (RPN) - as evidenced by the lack of an "=" key.

-Main integrated circuits in this example - Mostek MK6020, MK6021, MK6022, MK6023, MK6024, which comprise three ROMs, a control and timing chip, and a register and arithmetic chip.
-This chip set was also second-sourced by AMI.
+Main integrated circuits in this example - Mostek MK6020, MK6021, MK6022, MK6023, MK6024, which comprise an arithmetic and register chip, a control and timing chip, and three 256 x 10 bits ROMs.
+This chip set was also second-sourced by AMI (American Micro-systems Inc.).

 3.75v (3 x AA re-chargeable).